WebAssembly/binaryen/README.md

 On Linux and Mac you should see pretty colors as in that image.
 Set `COLORS=0` in the env to disable colors if you prefer that.
 Set `COLORS=1` in the env to force colors (useful when piping to `more`, for example).

-Pass `--debug` on the command line to see debug info, about asm.js functions as they are parsed, etc. `--debug=2` will show even more info.
+Pass `--debug=1` on the command line to see debug info, about asm.js functions as they are parsed, etc. `--debug=2` will show even more info.

 ### wasm.js